Itsaakashgupta/itsaakashgupta.github.io/content/posts/how-this-site-started.markdown

 ### Manual Project Ordering via *weight*

-use a weight field in front matter for the project items and then sort projects by descending weight so featured/important ones appear first.
+- Use a weight field in front matter for the project items and then sort projects by descending weight so featured/important ones appear first.

-The original uses default ordering (date or alphabetical) or less flexible ordering.
+- The original uses default ordering (date or alphabetical) or less flexible ordering.

 ## 2. **Detailed Project Pages**